Eluinhost/Match-Calendar/README.md

 Run `git pull` to get the latest version.

-Run `npm update` to install the latest dependencies.
+Run `yarn install` to install the required dependencies.

-Run `npm prune` to cleanup dependencies.

-Update the changelog if wanted and do `npm run build` to rebuild the site.
+Update the changelog if wanted and do `yarn build` to rebuild the site.

 Development
 -----------

 A development server can be ran by running:

-`npm run dev`
+`yarn dev`

 This will start the backend server as well as serving the frontend code via port 9000.
 Any changes to the code/css in `/src` will automatically be compiled and the frontend